Best time to visit Jamaica

 That peak season comes during the winter months, between Christmas and Easter, which is the busiest and most expensive period to visit the island.
 This season sees temperatures average 24°C.

 The months of June to November also see the highest rainfall.
 Locally, rain is considered to be at its heaviest in October and November.
 Although rainfall ranges from 12-20 cm, even heavy showers are normally limited to half an hour in the late afternoon.
-The only exception is Portland Parish, on the island’s north-east, and encompassing the Blue Mountains, where it can rain for days without stopping.
+The only exception is Portland Parish in the north-east, encompassing the Blue Mountains, where it can rain for days without stopping.

-South coast towns including Kingston see very little rain at all, and June to November are the cheapest months to visit the island, with many hotels offering room prices half that of the December to February high season.
+May to mid-December are the cheapest months to visit Jamaica, with many hotels offering room prices half that of the December to February high season.